iib3xuu/UR-Bot/README.md

 - Interactive economy commands:
   - Earn coins with `!daily` and `!work`.
   - Spend and transfer coins with `!gamble` and `!transfer`.
   - Show off with the `!leaderboard`.

-### Giveaways
-- Host interactive giveaways with ease.

-### Ticket System
-- Manage support requests efficiently with a dedicated ticket panel.

 ### Server Stats & Insights
 - Track server activity, growth, and member stats.